ppl. a. (UN-1 10.)

 Hence Uncalculatingly adv.

 1852.
 Hawthorne, Blithedale Rom., ix.
-She seemed ready to fling it away uncalculatingly.
+95. And she seemed ready to fling it away uncalculatingly.

 a.
 1853.
 Robertson, Lect., ii.
 (1858), 192.
 It consecrated certain acts as right, uncalculatingly, and independently of consequences.